Keio University – Tokyo, Japan

-The School of Medicine at Keio University was founded in 1917 and through an agreement with Northwestern's Feinberg School of Medicine fourth-year medical students may complete visiting rotations at Keio University.
-Clinical education at Keio occurs on the Shinanmachi campus and their clinical education model places emphasis on communicative competence and medical expertise.
+Through an agreement with Northwestern's Feinberg School of Medicine, fourth-year medical students may complete visiting rotations at the School of Medicine at Keio University, founded in 1917.
+Clinical education at Keio occurs on the Shinanmachi campus.
+Their clinical education model places emphasis on communicative competence and medical expertise.

-How to Apply: Complete the Online Application.
-Students should apply 4-6 months in advance of the travel date.
+- How to apply: Complete the online application; students should apply four to six months in advance of the travel date

-Students may stay at the Daikyocho Guest House for approximately 2000 JPY/day or approximately $22-25 USD.
-The housing fees are generally paid by the student upon checkout and the guest house requests payment in cash.
-The guest house has apartment-style dormitories and is furnished with a desk, dining table, kitchen, toaster oven, microwave, bathroom, and washing machine but no dryer.
-Linens are provided, coin operated laundry facilities are available in the dormitory, and there is internet access via an ethernet connection.
+Students may stay at the Daikyocho Guest House for approximately 2,000 JPY/day or approximately $22-25 USD.
+The housing fees are generally paid by the student upon checkout, and the guest house requests payment in cash.
+The guest house has apartment-style dormitories and is furnished with a desk, dining table, kitchen, toaster oven, microwave, bathroom and washing machine but no dryer.
+Linens are provided, coin-operated laundry facilities are available in the dormitory and there is internet access via an ethernet connection.
 The guest house is located near the Shinanomachi Station on the JR Chuo Sobu Line.
-Students may consider purchasing a JR Rail Pass which provided unlimited train travel throughout the city and Japan on a weekly basis.
+Students may consider purchasing a JR Rail Pass, which provides unlimited train travel throughout the city and Japan on a weekly basis.

-Evaluations (only accessible to users with a valid NUID):
+Only accessible to users with a valid NetID.